The Y Rule of Retirement: Why Men Need to Plan Differently

 The Y rule of retirement

 Men face their own challenges when it comes to money and retirement, many of which go unaddressed.
-And let’s be honest, facing them head-on isn’t always our strong suit.
+Let’s be honest: Facing them head-on isn’t always our strong suit.

 The Y rule means recognizing that men have different risks to account for in retirement — physical, emotional, behavioral — and adjusting your plan accordingly.

-If you’ve got a Y chromosome, here are some of the retirement planning realities you’ll want to face before they sneak up on you.
+If you’ve got a Y chromosome, here are some retirement planning realities you’ll want to face before they sneak up on you.

 When bravado backfires in retirement

-Men may have the edge in sports, but in investing, the stats tell a different story.
+Men might have the edge in sports, but in investing, the stats tell a different story.

 Multiple studies have found that women tend to outperform men when it comes to investment returns.
 One analysis from Warwick Business School of 2,800 U.K. investors found that women outperformed men by an impressive 1.8% annually.

 Why?
 Women trade less frequently, avoid risky trends and stay the course during market volatility.
-Men, on the other hand, are more likely to chase performance, try to outsmart the market and go it alone.
+Men are more likely to chase performance, try to outsmart the market, and go it alone.

-FINRA data suggests one culprit is a high degree of unearned confidence: 71% of men rate their investment knowledge as strong, compared to 54% of women.
-That confidence may also make men less likely to seek help.
-In a Wells Fargo study, just under 37% of men reported working with a financial adviser, compared to 50% of women.
+That confidence might also make men less likely to seek help.
+In a Wells Fargo study (PDF), just under 37% of men reported working with a financial adviser, compared with 50% of women.

-To counter the risks of overconfidence or chasing performance, advisers recommend sticking to foundational strategies like diversification.
-But more importantly, they say the smartest move is knowing when to ask for help.
+To counter the risks of overconfidence or chasing performance, advisers recommend sticking to foundational strategies such as diversification.
+More important, they say the smartest move is knowing when to ask for help.

-“Asking for help could be perceived as a sign of weakness or ‘unmasculine,’” says Bill Shafransky, CFP® and senior wealth advisor at Moneco Advisors.
+“Asking for help could be perceived as a sign of weakness or ‘unmasculine,’ ” says Bill Shafransky, CFP® and senior wealth adviser at Moneco Advisors.
 “But seeking financial help could sometimes save them hundreds of thousands of dollars over the course of their retirement.”

 Health is wealth for men in retirement